 Salisbury, NC: Member of the Rowan Amateur Radio Society and trustee of the repeater W4EXU & WR4AAA (1971-1979).
 Trustee of the first "WR" Repeater callsign issued in the 4th call area, WR4AAA .
 Charlotte, NC: Mecklenburg Amateur Radio Society (W4BFB), serving as Club President and Co-Chair of the Charlotte Hamfest (1978-80).

 Caught the DX bug after putting up my first beam in 1968 and have been chasing DX ever since.
 Have them all but P5, North Korea.
 Only need 4 more on cw.

-Summer QTH: Station in Frankfort (Crystal Lake), Benzie County, Michigan (EN64vp, CQ Zone 4) consists of a Yaesu FT-1000D and an Alpha 87A amp.
+Summer QTH: Station in Frankfort (Crystal Lake), Benzie County, Michigan (EN64vp, CQ Zone 4) consists of an Elecraft K3S and an Alpha 87A amp.
 Two towers house a Mosely TA-33 on one and a Mosely TA-33 WARC on the other.
 Dipoles on 40, 80 and 160.
 Member of the Benzie Amateur Radio Friends (BARF) and Benzie County ARES/RACES.
 Serve as the Trustee of W8BNZ, the BARF repeater and club call.
 Active contester from Michigan and CQ 04.
 Member of the Bay Area DXers.

 Winter QTH: Station in Pinehurst, Moore County, North Carolina (FM05ge, CQ Zone 5) consists of an Elecraft K3s (I now carry the K3s back and forth to MI) and Tokyo Hy-Power HL-1.2Kfx amplifier.
 This location is a restricted antenna development thus all antennas must be stealth.
 A grove of pine trees serve as the hide-out for a Cushcraft R-5 (painted black), 3 LG end fed dipoles, and a dipole configured for 30, 40, 60 and 80 meters which I keep on the ground when not in use.
 All wire antennas are 18 gauge black wire fed with RG8x.
 I enter all contests from NC, CQ 05, as a low power entry.